echohack/deltron/README.md

 # Builder keys

 You no longer need to provide builder keys.

+# Run.sh

+Because of how Terraform's file interpolation works, files are read pre-execution.
+To work around this, we generate a validator key for the Delivery user in this script.
+If we can find a way to do this in the TF plan in the future, we should do so.